498A quash after chargesheet 14.03.2022 – Karnataka High Court – Bald statements made against the sister-in-law and brother-in-law. FIR Quashed.

 Court Opinion - 498A quash after chargesheet 14.03.2022

-Even in the findings of the investigation, as found in the summary of the charge sheet, there is one statement at the end that all of them have together tortured the wife complainant.
-Except for this statement, there is no other statement even in the charge sheet.
+of the charge sheet, there is one statement at the end that all of them have

 Therefore, in the light of the above-mentioned facts and circumstances not making out any offences, as well as the chargesheet not indicating any offences against the petitioners, this court deems it appropriate to obliterate all further proceedings against the petitioners of the offences punishable under Section 498A, 34 IPC and sections 3 and 4 of Dowry Prohibition Act, to prevent miscarriage of justice.